Karenzadekoop1/cssToTheRescue/README.md

 ### Plan for next week.
 For next week i want to focus on the smaller thing.
 Experement with the smaller parts for that i can put them all toghther at the end.

+### Struggles this week
+I mostly struggled with really coming up with an idea. i thought too big and learned that i just need to start with smaller things and work my way up to something bigger.

 ## Week 2

 ### Breathing Animations